tc39/proposal-canonical-tz/README.md

 There's useful info in [@anba](https://github.com/anba)'s comments [here](https://github.com/tc39/proposal-temporal/issues/2509#issuecomment-1461418026) that could be used as a starting point.

-Note that these spec text changes would likely go into `AvailableTimeZoneIdentifiers` (the only implementation-defined AO related to TZDB identifiers) and would be removed from their current home in `GetCanonicalTimeZoneName`.
+Note that these spec text changes would likely go into `AvailableNamedTimeZoneIdentifiers` (the only implementation-defined AO related to TZDB identifiers) and would be removed from their current home in `GetCanonicalTimeZoneName`.

 ## Out-of-date canonicalizations in V8/WebKit